transcode-de/django-vagrant-box/README.rst

     All version numbers are
     `Ubuntu package versions <http://packages.ubuntu.com/>`_, except for
-    Glances and thefuck, which are installed using pip.
+    Glances and thefuck (installed using pip) and bash-git-prompt (installed using Git).

 Programming languages
 ---------------------